postgres/postgres/documentation/docs/setup.md

 ## WAL encryption configuration (tech preview)

-After you [enabled `pg_tde`](#enable-extension) and started the Percona Server for PostgreSQL, a principal key and a keyring for WAL are created.
+After you [enabled `pg_tde`](#enable-extension) and started the Percona Server for PostgreSQL, a principal key and a keyring for WAL encryption are created.

 Now you need to instruct `pg_tde ` to encrypt WAL files by configuring WAL encryption.
 Here's how to do it:

 1. Enable WAL level encryption using the `ALTER SYSTEM SET` command.
 You need the privileges of the superuser to run this command: